Monday

 Program Description & Details

-Water quality affect us all, especially those animals that make water their home.
+Water quality affects us all, especially those animals that make water their home.
 Through invertebrate sampling and simple chemical tests, students will gain insight into the water quality of small creeks in Lynn Canyon Park.
 Students will learn how certain invertebrate species are connected to good water quality and will analyse their finding to calculate a water quality index.
 This look into a local creek will impress upon students just how many living organisms rely on healthy aquatic ecosystems.
 This program works well for classes studying animal biology, human-environment interactions, and aquatic ecosystems.
+This program runs from 10am to 1230pm.

 Duration: